seqan/seqan3/doc/tutorial/introduction/index.md

 before the current one.
 You should also have a look at the links provided in "recommended reading" and maybe keep them open in separate tabs/windows as reference.*

-***These tutorials try to briefly introduce C++ features not well known, however they do not teach programming in C++!
+***These tutorials try to briefly introduce C++ features not well known.
+However, they do not teach programming in C++!
 If you know how to program in another language, but are not familiar with C++ and/or the significant changes in the language in recent years, we recommend the following resources:***